Unleash the Power of Node.js and Fastify: Build a Rest API and Connect it to Open AI Chat GPT

 }

-a function passing the port as a parameter.
-We get the port number from the Env
+Here we just import dotenv and execute the config setup, import the app.js file, and start the Fastify server with listen a function passing the port as a parameter.
+We get the port number from the Env.

-Create the controller file inside controllers
+Create the controller file inside controllers folder with name GPTController.js and put a small "Hello World":

 export const search = (request) => {